StevenBlack/vocab/million-dollar-words.md

 A somewhat official form of misconduct.
 If a public official commits a crime while in office, he or she commits a malfeasance.
 The word is generally not used to refer to ordinary people; they commit crimes.
 Embezzling campaign funds for private use, for example, is malfeasance.
-It's pronounced MAL-FEE-ZANCE.

 ### malice